- Adding an Inline Image

 The caption will appear beneath the image in the editor.
 Click to edit it:

-You can customize the appearance of captions in your book by using the Styles Pane.
+You can customize the appearance of captions in your book in the Styles pane.

 Accepted File Formats